HiPERCAM/hipercam/README.rst

 you get these, or at the very least trm.pgplot, installed first (you will very likely have several of them already).
-Most of these are available using 'pip', and if you can't get your sys admin to install them for you, I recommend installing them locally e.g. ``pip install cython --user``.
+Most of these are available using 'pip', and if you can't get your sys admin to install them for you, I recommend you install them in your own account (--user option on pip).
 Note that some of them use others, e.g. 'astropy' uses matplotlib, numpy and scipy, so if you install it, you will have the others as well.
-If you install with 'pip' (which may have to specify as 'pip3' if the python2.XX version of pip is your default), many of these may be installed for you by pip as part of the process.
+If you install with 'pip' (which you may have to specify as 'pip3' if the python2.XX version of pip is your default), many of these may be installed for you by pip as part of the process.

   astropy :
          astronomical Python package with lots of useful stuff.